Pirc Defence: Definition

 Hooper and Whyld gave a distinct formal definition, 1.d4 d6 2.e4 Nf6 3.Nc3 g6, permuting White's first two moves, although they qualified the definition by remarking that 1.e4 d6 could also transpose to the Pirc.
 The presence or absence of Black's third move in the Pirc is reported differently, according to the source; with the pawn move 3...g6, Black prepares to fianchetto the king's bishop to g7.
 Paul van der Sterren therefore described 3...g6 as "the defining move of the Pirc Defence" because the development of the bishop to g7 "creates the same sort of positional tension as the King's Indian Defence".
 Unlike in the King's Indian, in the Pirc, White plays Nc3 without having first played c4.

-A distinction is usually drawn between the Pirc and lines where Black delays the development of his knight to f6, or omits it altogether; this is known as the Modern Defence (or Robatsch Defence).
-The tenth edition of Modern Chess Openings (1965) grouped the Pirc and Robatsch together as the "Pirc–Robatsch Defense".
+A distinction is usually drawn between the Pirc and lines where Black delays the development of the knight to f6, or omits it altogether; this is known as the Modern Defence (or Robatsch Defence).
+The tenth edition of Modern Chess Openings (1965) merged the Pirc and Robatsch together as the "Pirc–Robatsch Defense".
+1.e4 g6 2.d4 Bg7 3.Nf3 d6 is the Pirc Defence Deferred.